alpinestudios/oogabooga/README.md

 Ooga booga is designed to keep things simple, and let you solve video game problems the simplest way possible.

+What we mean by simple, is twofold:

+1. Simple to use
 	Performing SIMPLE and TRIVIAL tasks should be ...
 SIMPLE.
 If you want to draw a rectangle, there should be a single procedure to draw a rectangle.
 If you want to play an audio clip, there should be a single procedure to play an audio clip.
-Etc.
-This is something OS & Graphics API's tend to be fascinatingly terrible at even for the most trivial of tasks.
+Etc. This is something OS & Graphics API's tend to be fascinatingly terrible at even for the most trivial of tasks, and that is a big chunk of what we set out to solve.

-Thankfully, this is a main problem which oogabooga seeks to solve with a thin-as-possible layer of abstraction over the If you need to do something more complicated, you should be able to focus on that problem alone.
-We aim to give you tools at a low enough level where there are no constraints to how you can go about solving the problems which arise for your game.
-If you wonder what any of the oogabooga procedures do, you can search for that symbol, go to the definition, and see & digest the exact implementation.
-Almost all implementations are code written by us with this in mind (with the exception of 3 nothings stb headers).
+2. Simple implementations
+	When you need to do something more complicated, you need to understand the library you're working with.
+For some reason, it seems like it's a standard for libraries today to obscure the implementation details as much as possible spread out in layers and layers of procedure calls and abstractions.
+This is terrible.
+	In Oogabooga, there is none of that.
+We WANT you to delve into our implementations and see exactly what we do.
+We do not hide ANYTHING from you.
+We do not impose RESTRICTIONS on how you solve problems.
+If you need to know what a procedure does, you search for the symbol and look at the implementation code.
+That's it.

 ### The "Build System"